Judge denies Donald Trump's request to dismiss columnist's defamation claims - ExBulletin

 Trump’s attorneys did not immediately comment.

-Lawyer Robbie Kaplan, who represents Carroll and is not related to the judge, said in a statement that the judges’ ruling confirms that once again Donald Trump’s supposed defenses to E. .
+Attorney Robbie Kaplan, who represents Carroll and is not related to the judge, said in a statement that the judges’ ruling confirms that once again Donald Trump’s supposed defenses to E’s defamation allegations .
 Jean Carroll don’t work.

 She added: Today’s ruling removes yet another stumbling block to E Jeans’ January 15 libel damages trial in this case.